 Food and drinks

 In term of drinks, consider a variety that will keep your guests cool on a warm day.
 Prepare cold water, lemonade, and fruit juices.
 Make sure to have loads of ice as well.
-Avoid serving alcoholic drinks because they are dehydrating.
-But if your wedding day is a bit colder, alcoholic punches should help the guests warm up.
+But if your wedding day is on the cooler side, alcoholic punches might help the guests warm up.

 Have a look at our wine package at Cedar Creek Estate.